Tatwi/QBasic/README.md

 - Information and observations related to my use of QBasic.

 **[/IMG](/IMG) and [/VID](/VID)**
-- Pictures and videos of various programs, as well as information that is best displayed as an image.
+- Pictures and videos of various programs and information, for use by modern computers rather than by QBasic.

 ## How To Use This Software